tfenster/windows-hosts-writer/README.md

       TERMINATION_MAP: whoami:traefik
 ```

 Additionally, you may wish to add aliases to each of the services.
-These are great when you want additional hostname bindings mapped to the service.
+These are great when you want multiple hostname bindings mapped to the service.
 This can be accomplished by adding network aliases to your configuration.

 ```yaml
     networks: